dingtianding/TMT/README.md

-JS Project Proposal: Tesla, Media and Twits(TMT)
+JS Project Proposal: Tesla, Media and Tweets(TMT)

 --Background--
-Tesla, Media and Twits(TMT) is a data visualization project that creates a stock chart of a popular stock, and attempts to analyze direct and indirect relationship between current events as well as the CEO's twitter acitivty.
-The site will visualize Stock prices, and it will collect list of major events from media and Elon Musk Twits.
+Tesla, Media and Tweets(TMT) is a data visualization project that creates a stock chart of a popular stock, and attempts to analyze direct and indirect relationship between current events as well as the CEO's twitter acitivty.
+The site will visualize Stock prices, and it will collect list of major events from media and Elon Musk Tweets.
 The graph will be marked differently according the type of current events and there will be filter for events types.
 It will create a ranking of the most significant events while incorporating some simple price analysis.

 --Functionality & MVPs--
 With the TMT, users will be able to:

 1. Observe Tesla's stock price in chart over a period of time
-2. Select the type of factors(events or twits) to be marked up on the chart
+2. Select the type of factors(events or tweets) to be marked up on the chart
-3. Rank the biggest gainer and loser dates and link to the events or twits on the dates.
+3. Rank the biggest gainer and loser dates and link to the events or tweets on the dates.

 In addition, this project will include: